 “I let it happen.”

-I mean, what if I had said something differently, or handled a situation differently.
-What if those egg shells I was walking on could have been brushed out of the way some how?
+What if I had said something differently or handled a situation differently?
+What if those eggshells I was walking on could have been brushed out of the way somehow?
 What if my lifeboat were bigger or the life preserver had more space or … ?
-What if I dress different or do something different to calm him down and make him happy?
+What if I dress differently or do something different to calm him down and make him happy?
 I must not be fulfilling him.
 I must not be enough.

-You get very good at treading water, at covering bruises, at flipping the switch to take yourself away, like an out of body experience.
+You get very good at treading water, covering bruises, and flipping the switch to take yourself away, like an out-of-body experience.
 You want to fix it.
 And you think you can.
 But you can’t.
 You can’t.
 You even begin to resent yourself.

-You’ll get chocolate covered strawberries, maybe your favorite peppermint mocha latte, you’ll get the apologies and you’ll believe it, because it will feel good.
-You are injured, you have a pain, and now the “honeymoon phase” as it is termed, is making the injury and pain fade.
+You’ll get chocolate-covered strawberries, maybe your favorite peppermint mocha latte, you’ll get the apologies and you’ll believe it, because it will feel good.
+You are injured, you have pain, and now the “honeymoon phase,” as it is termed, is making the injury and pain fade.
 Right?
 There’s a reason you are with your partner, there are things you love about this person.
 You hold onto those things for dear life and you exaggerate them.
-Otherwise you can’t trust your own instincts, you can’t trust yourself, after all it was you who picked this partner to love.
+Otherwise, you can’t trust your own instincts; you can’t trust yourself.
+After all it was you who picked this partner to love.
 Right?

-There are going to be small numbers of people who will come out of the wood work, to get on what I call the “trendy train,” so they can take advantage of a situation and try to make something for themselves.
+There are going to be small numbers of people who will come out of the woodwork to get on what I call the “trendy train,” so they can take advantage of a situation and try to make something for themselves.
 But I would very much like to think they are the minority and I feel sad that they are seeking attention in such an awful way.
-Because the fact of the matter is that domestic violence and intimate partner violence is under reported and when it is reported it is taken with a grain of salt.
+Because the fact of the matter is that domestic violence and intimate partner violence is underreported and when reported it is taken with a grain of salt.
 It’s a “he said, she said” kind of world.

 When someone tells you they have been abused, sexually harassed or assaulted, raped… do not doubt them, do not question them.
 Listen!
 Listen and then see if they are open to receiving help.
 They can go to a doctor, to the police, to a therapist, to someone they trust and you can help show them the available resources to deal with what they have endured.
 You cannot expect them to feel better after they have told you.
 It doesn’t work that way.
 Especially, when someone has been repeatedly abused over a span of years, they would LOVE to forget it, to never think about it again, but it’s a living nightmare reel that plays over and over in their head and they can’t wake up from it.
 Trust me.
 There are triggers everywhere.